monircse061/ChatGPT-Code-Completion-Work/README.md

    read_data(infile, infile1,prog_lan)

 5. You can run also use the shell script to run all the programs at a time.
-For this use Shell Script.py
+For this use Shell_Script_for_SB.py for Small Basic Program